-Kaoud Carpets FAQ
+Kaoud Carpets & Rugs FAQ

-A quality rug should possess the following attributes: good wool, tight weave, vivid colors and good design layout.
+A quality rug should possess the following attributes: good soft wool, tight dense weave, vivid colors and good design layout.
 Often people only look at the weave or “knots per square inch” and ignore the materials used.
 This is not 100% accurate since the quality of the wool or silk is just as important, if not more, than the weave.
+The harder it is to separate the wool pile, the better your rug will look over time as it will resist wear and matting.

 Fred Kaoud is our buyer and he monitors our overseas looms.
 Kaoud Carpets & Rugs has looms set-up overseas and our weavers know what materials we desire.
-They also know that if they “cheat” at all, we will reject the rug and they will have to weave another one.Our weavers have been providing our family and yours with top quality area rugs for over 60 years.
+They also know that if they “cheat” at all, we will reject the rug and they will have to weave another one.
+Our weavers have been providing our family and yours with top quality area rugs for over 70 years.

-Of course, we consider Kaoud to be one of the better places, but there are other retailers who should be considered in your search.
+Of course, we consider Kaoud Carpets & Rugs in Wilton, CT to be one of the better places, but there are other retailers who should be considered in your search.
 It is best to make sure the retailer is established, reputable and not one that makes a habit out of changing names or holding “liquidation” sales.
 Ask people in your area and perhaps the local chamber of commerce.
 And most importantly, make sure the retailer you deal with has all their rugs marked with relevant information about the rug and prices.

 If this question was asked twenty years ago, the answer would be Iran.Since then though, India , Pakistan , China and Turkey have far exceeded quality standards and are now making exceptional qualities after learning the trade from Persian weavers.
 It is not dependent on the country, but rather on each individual rug.
 Each country makes various levels of quality workmanship.